What should I do if I think I might have an eating disorder?

 - A dietary assessment with a dietitian

-It is important to note that not every assessment will result in a student being followed by the EDCT; results from some assessments suggest that students may not need a multidisciplinary treatment approach for their eating disorder.
-However, for cases that do, the EDCT communicates with students-- as part of their informed consent to treatment-- about ways the EDCT can offer support as they engage in eating disorder treatment.
+It is important to note that not every assessment will result in a student being followed by the NWT; results from some assessments suggest that students may not need a multidisciplinary treatment approach for their eating disorder.
+However, for cases that do, the NWT communicates with students-- as part of their informed consent to treatment-- about ways the NWTcan offer support as they engage in eating disorder treatment.

-What can I expect if the Eating Disorder Consultation Team provides services to me?
+What can I expect if the Nutritional Wellness Team provides services to me?

 If services are provided via the treatment team, you can expect appointments with a therapist, dietitian, and medical provider.
-The EDCT collaborates to provide the following support services:
+The NWT collaborates to provide the following support services:

 - Nutrition: Provide education about healthy eating and the impact of certain behaviors upon health and wellness.
 Nutrition counseling often incorporates skills to support long term work, intuitive eating and improving one's relationship relationship with food.
 In many circumstances, individualzed meal plans will be developed to assist the student in developing healthy eating habits.
 Additionally, nutrition counseling may offer support to explore body image and foster body positivity.